Are you suffering from PTSD or intrusive, traumatic memories? Do you have nightmares or flashbacks? Have you ever experienced panic attacks?

 The most primitive response patterns that the brain can quickly access – in an instant – are nature’s in-built fight/flight/freeze responses.
 These are states of locked attention.
 In other words, trance states.

 Other patterns are established through our own life experiences.
 Indeed, all learning is done in the REM state.

 Whilst in waking REM, the brain registers images, sounds, words, smells etc. in the environment and stores these details for future reference.
 This serves as a template, just in case something similar happens again.

-The trouble is, if you’re suffering from PTSD it doesn’t take much to trigger an old memory and the powerful emotions that go with it…
+But if you’re suffering from PTSD it doesn’t take much to trigger an embedded memory pattern and the powerful emotions that go with it…